paulbuechner/occutils/README.md

 ### Build

 occutils uses CMake as a build system.
-There are two ways to build project
+There are two ways to build project:

 #### Using CMakePresets